krdau/krdau.github.io/README.md

 # krdau.github.io
-pico cms based website examples (servers: lighttpd and apache2)
+Some details about pico cms based website examples (servers: lighttpd and apache2)